 Tips For Making Cake With Wheat Flour

 Any cake recipe can be converted into a wheat cake recipe simply by replacing APF with WWF.
-There is a lot of confusion as to what changes need to be made in the recipe when using WWF.
+There are a lot of confusions as to what changes need to be made in the recipe when using WWF.
+Do we need more baking powder/soda?

 So, let’s start with our tips.